KhaledM19/simple_2D_game/README.md

 # simple_2D_game

-this repository hold the a simple 2D game done using the c programming language and the mlx library to run it go to this link and clone the mlx library into the game file, and make, then run ./game maps/[whatever map you want]
+this repository hold the a simple 2D game done using the C programming language and the mlx library to run it go to this link https://github.com/42paris/minilibx-linux and clone the mlx library into the game file, make, then run ./game  maps/[whatever map you want] you can even create the map you want as long as you follow the rules:
+1-the map must be enclosed with 1s
+2-the map must be rectangular
+3-the map must be playable, so the player must be able to reach all collectibles and the end